antiproton/lightsquare/README.md

 Installation
 ------------

-_*NOTE*_ I'm currently looking at automating the process of fetching all the dependencies using a client-side package manager.
-Installation will be much simpler once I've got it sorted out.

 - Download the code
 - Put it somewhere where index.html is at the root of a webserver (e.g. in an Apache virtual host)